-Call your doctor right away if you or your child have any new or worsening mental symptoms or problems while taking RITALIN, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.
+Call your doctor right away if you or your child have any new or worsening mental symptoms or problems while taking RITALIN LA, especially seeing or hearing things that are not real, believing things that are not real, or are suspicious.

-What is RITALIN?
+What is RITALIN LA?

-- RITALIN is a central nervous system (CNS) stimulant prescription medicine.
+RITALIN LA is a central nervous system (CNS) stimulant prescription medicine.
 It is used for the treatment of Attention Deficit Hyperactivity Disorder (ADHD).
-RITALIN may help increase attention and decrease impulsiveness and hyperactivity in patients with ADHD. - RITALIN should be used as a part of a total treatment program for ADHD that may include counseling or other therapies. - RITALIN is also used in the treatment of a sleep disorder called narcolepsy.
+RITALIN LA may help increase attention and decrease impulsiveness and hyperactivity in patients with ADHD.

+RITALIN LA should be used as a part of a total treatment program for ADHD that may include counseling or other therapies.

-It is not known if RITALIN is safe and effective in children under 6 years of age.
+It is not known if RITALIN LA is safe and effective in children under 6 years of age.

-Who should not take RITALIN?
+Who should not take RITALIN LA?

-RITALIN should not be taken if you or your child:
+RITALIN LA should not be taken if you or your child:

-- are allergic to methylphenidate hydrochloride, or any of the ingredients in RITALIN.
-See the end of this Medication Guide for a complete list of ingredients in RITALIN. - are taking or have taken within the past 14 days an anti-depression medicine called a monoamine oxidase inhibitor (MAOI).
+- are allergic to methylphenidate hydrochloride, or any of the ingredients in RITALIN LA.
+See the end of this Medication Guide for a complete list of ingredients in RITALIN LA. - are taking or have taken within the past 14 days an anti-depression medicine called a monoamine oxidase inhibitor (MAOI).

-RITALIN may not be right for you or your child.
-Before starting RITALIN, tell your or your child's doctor about all health conditions (or a family history of), including:
+RITALIN LA may not be right for you or your child.
+Before starting RITALIN LA, tell your or your child's doctor about all health conditions (or a family history of), including:

-- heart problems, heart defects, high blood pressure - mental problems, including psychosis, mania, bipolar illness, or depression
+heart problems, heart defects, high blood pressure

-- circulation problems in fingers or toes - if you are pregnant or plan to become pregnant.
-It is not known if RITALIN will harm your unborn baby. - There is a pregnancy registry for females who are exposed to ADHD medications, including RITALIN, during pregnancy.
-The purpose of the registry is to collect information about the health of females exposed to RITALIN and their baby.
-If you or your child becomes pregnant during treatment with RITALIN, talk to your healthcare provider about registering with the National Pregnancy Registry of ADHD Medications at 1-866-961-2388 or visit online at https://womensmentalhealth.org/adhd-medications/. - if you are breastfeeding or plan to breastfeed.
-RITALIN passes into your breast milk.
-Talk to your healthcare provider about the best way to feed your baby during treatment with RITALIN.
+- mental problems, including psychosis, mania, bipolar illness, or depression - circulation problems in fingers or toes - if you are pregnant or plan to become pregnant.
+It is not known if RITALIN LA will harm your unborn baby. - There is a pregnancy registry for females who are exposed to ADHD medications, including RITALIN LA during pregnancy.
+The purpose of the registry is to collect information about the health of females exposed to RITALIN LA and their baby.
+If you or your child becomes pregnant during treatment with RITALIN LA, talk to your healthcare provider about registering with the National Pregnancy Registry of ADHD medications at 1-866-961-2388 or visit online at https://womensmentalhealth.org/adhd-medications/. - if you are breastfeeding or plan to breastfeed.
+RITALIN LA passes into your breast milk.
+Talk to your healthcare provider about the best way to feed the baby during treatment with RITALIN LA.

-Tell your doctor about all of the medicines that you or your child takes, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
-RITALIN and some medicines may interact with each other and cause serious side effects.
-Sometimes the doses of other medicines will need to be adjusted while taking RITALIN.
+Tell your doctor about all of the medicines that you or your child take, including prescription and over-the-counter medicines, vitamins, and herbal supplements.
+RITALIN LA and some medicines may interact with each other and cause serious side effects.
+Sometimes the doses of other medicines will need to be adjusted while taking RITALIN LA.

-Your doctor will decide whether RITALIN can be taken with other medicines.
+Your doctor will decide whether RITALIN LA can be taken with other medicines.